josemotta/IoT.Starter.Api/README.md

 ## Project 3: RazorPageShop

 Web UI Starter for Home project (port:80) using RazorPageShop from Marcelo Oliveira as a template.
-Another option is a "regular" ASP.NET Core MVC Application.
+Another option would be a "regular" ASP.NET Core MVC Application.

 Razor
 [From MVC to Razor Pages](https://www.codeproject.com/Articles/1208668/From-MVC-to-Razor-Pages)